hjstephan86/bloggg/README.md

 In der Bibliothek der Universität Paderborn habe ich am 15.11.2025 mit dem Scanner Abzüge vom Buch **Advanced Digital Design with the Verilog HDL (Michael D. Ciletti)** gemacht.
 Leider hat der Scanner in der Bibliothek übertrieben schlechte Abzüge gemacht.
 Einige Seiten kann ich so leider nicht lesen.
 Die Abzüge befinden sich unter doc/Uni/20251115/Verilog-HDL/.

+Verilog is the language for logical behavior verification of Hardware Design.

+Verilog distinguishes between sequential and combinational behavior description.

+It is not always clear whether a Verilog behavior is a sequential or combinational behavior, if you think of a combinational network with different layers where each layer consists of logical primitives with in- and outputs computed in parallel.
+In each layer the network requires the output of the previous layer as input for the current layer.
+Hence, it is up to the hardware designer to specify parts of the behavior either as combinational or as sequential behavior.

 ## Notizen aus Vorlesungen

 ### Di, 12.11., 09:15 Uhr –  Entwurf mikroelektronischer Systeme, Ü